AIAUSA/goaia-home/_teams/mexico-city.md

 ---
-title: Mexico City Tour
+title: Middle East Tour
 director: Tyler Warner
 director_email: tyler.warner@athletesinaction.org
-dates: June 2018
+dates: March 15th - 23rd, 2019
 layout: page
 sport: football
 ---
-This tour is geared towards current/former Football Coaches willing to serve and teach American Football & share their faith with Coaches all over the country of Mexico.
-You will be asked to speak about your specific skill-set, values, and life experiences during the National Convention.
-You also will have the opportunity to serve local youth football, high school & collegiate teams.
+Help train and coach athletes on our Middle East Tour, Spring 2019.
+Steward your gifts as an American Football influencer and impact the lives of many through one of the fastest growing sports in the world.